wangshusen/CS583-2019F/webpage/index.md

 - If an average student does not collect any bonus score, his grade on record is expected to be "B+".
 An average student needs at least 3 bonus scores to get "A".

+- According to Stevens's policy, a score lower than 73.0 will be fail.

 **Late penalty**: